sheyabernstein/MMM-pihole-stats/README.md

 }
 ```

+> Feb 27, 2024 update: This module now requires `npm install` when installing.

 > Sep 27, 2020 update: Configuring the Pi-hole server to allow CORS is no longer needed.

 ## Configuration Options